 Adelaide combines exceptional food and wine with art, culture, shopping and fantastic weather.
 There is a sense of freedom here - of movement, of expression, of thought.
 It's not only the gateway to some of Australia's best wine regions, but the city centre is surrounded by parklands and a blend of historic buildings, wide streets, boutique shops, cosy cafes and buzzing restaurants.

-In January, the Adelaide City Council Tour Village is located in Victoria Square, opposite race host hotel, Hilton Adelaide.
+In January, the City of Adelaide Tour Village is located in Victoria Square, opposite race host hotel, Hilton Adelaide.
 Find out more about Adelaide.

 Taste some of Australia's best cool-climate wines, food and produce straight from nature's top shelf in the Adelaide Hills.
 More than 60 cellar doors are dotted among vineyards and fruit orchards, with a perfect climate for Chardonnay, Pinot Noir, Riesling and Sauvignon Blanc.
 Lose yourself in the land of the long lunch while the riders race up the winding hills.